DataDog/dd-apm-test-agent/README.md

 ### /test/session/snapshot

+Perform a snapshot generation or comparison on the data received during the session.

+Snapshots are generated when the test agent is not in CI mode and there is no snapshot file present.
+Otherwise a snapshot comparison will be performed.

 #### [optional\*] `?test_session_token=`
 #### [optional\*] `X-Datadog-Test-Session-Token`
 To run test cases in parallel this HTTP header must be specified.
 All test